Ogier the Dane: Legend at Meaux

-A legend of Conversio Othgeri militis was invented by the monks at the abbey of Saint Faro at Meaux around 1070–1080.
+A legend of Conversio Othgeri militis was invented by the monks at the Abbey of Saint Faro at Meaux around 1070–1080.
 It claimed Othgerius Francus ("Frankish") to be the most illustrious member of Charlemagne's court after the king himself, thus making him identifiable with Ogier the Dane.
 (Note: Various references cite this document ("Conversion of Othger") as being one (purportedly) about Ogier.
 Cerf even refers to the document as Conversio Ogeri militis ("Conversion of Ogier").)
 He was buried in the abbey in a mausoleum built for him.
 His remains were placed in a sarcophagus lidded with his recumbent tomb effigy lying next to that of Saint Benedictus, and the chamber was enshrined with erect statues of various figures from the Charlemagne Cycle.
 A stone head later found in Meaux was determined to be Ogier's head from comparisons with these incunabula etchings.
 This stone head can still be viewed today.

 This document was first commented on by Jean Mabillon in his Acta Sanctorum Ordinis S. Benedicti, printed editions of which include a detailed illustration of the mausoleum at St. Faro.
 The statues at the mausoleum even included la belle Aude, affianced to Roland, with one of the inscriptions there (according to Mabillon) claiming that Aude was Ogier's sister.
 (Note: (Togeby 1966) states it differently, that the inscriptions agree with the chanson Girart de Vienne where Aude is Oliver's sister.
-But Mabillon can be quoted thus: "..forsanab Auda matre, Otgerii nostri sorore, Rotlando nupta".)
+But Mabillon can be quoted thus: "...forsanab Auda matre, Otgerii nostri sorore, Rotlando nupta".)
 It underwent restoration in 1535 by the Italian Gabriele Simeoni.
-(Note: This is pointed out by {Philipp August Becker, state by Mabillon.)
+(Note: Pointed out by Philipp August Becker, citing Alexis Mallon.)
 That mausoleum is no longer preserved, but an illustration of the interior was printed in editions of Mabillon's Acta Sanctorum Ordinis S. Benedicti.